 Innovation In The Human Brain Project

 The HBP is achieving conceptual breakthroughs in neuroscience and computing, and developing new techniques, tools, services, models, datasets, many of which are shared with the academic community – non-commercial exploitation- while others may be commercially exploited.
-The new infrastructure EBRAINS will facilitate future studies of the human brain, enhance neuroscience research and support the realisation of innovative and practical solutions to prevent, diagnose and treat brain-related diseases.
+The new platform EBRAINS will facilitate future studies of the human brain, enhance neuroscience research and support the realisation of innovative and practical solutions to prevent, diagnose and treat brain-related diseases.

 The Innovation and Technology Transfer Node

 The Innovation & Technology Transfer Node (ITTN) provides a set of exploitation and technology transfer services to the HBP community to accelerate the impact of the project on society through innovation.

 - Identify HBP emerging brain technologies and services with market potential